microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/finops-assessment.md

 ## ✋ Before you begin

-For organizations that are just starting out, they can conduct the Microsoft FinOps Review.
+For organizations that are just starting out, they can conduct the [Microsoft FinOps Review](https://aka.ms/finops/review).
-Leverage from FinOps guidance to assess your organization’s capability gaps.
-Start small, choose one or two capabilities to focus and that are a priority to maximize the cloud value.
+Leverage the FinOps guidance to assess your organization’s capability gaps.
+Start small, choose one or two capabilities to focus on that are a priority to maximize the cloud value.
 Finishing the assessment, you will get recommendations for maximizing cloud business value using FinOps best practices.
-Additionally, document all assessments to be available for the FinOps team and define annual goals with clear KPI’s based on the recommendations
+Additionally, document all assessments to be available for the FinOps team and define annual goals with clear KPI’s based on the recommendations.

 <br>

-Getting started
+## ▶️ Getting started
 Find out what capabilities are relevant for the FinOps assessment, and confirm if KPIs are being met.
 The output of the FinOps assessment is used to monitor and evaluate annual objectives.
 If needed, adjust goals after each assessment.
 Additionally, build a consistent format that enables simpler comparisons between Target Groups and over time